wildwinter/dink/README.md

 A scene might only contain one block, the "main" block, which is unnamed.
 Any further blocks will be named after the stitch.

 Each Dink block consists of one or more Dink **snippets**.
-A Dink snuppet is the equivalent of an Ink flow fragment - it is a run of lines that doesn't have any flow changes or diversions in it.
+A Dink snippet is the equivalent of an Ink flow fragment - it is a run of lines that doesn't have any flow changes or diversions in it.

 Each **snippet** consists of **beats**.